Force Majeure and Covid- take aways and aftermath

 Additionally

-Many municipal boards (i.e. Zoning Board of Appeals) are not holding as many meetings, changing formats to zoom platforms -which is another whole debacle or delaying meetings and hearings until social distancing requirements have changed….
+Many municipal boards (i.e. Zoning Board of Appeals) were not holding as many meetings, changing formats to zoom platforms -which is another whole debacle or delaying meetings and hearings until social distancing requirements have changed….